Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Characterizations of three-dimensional ACM structures via the Newman--Penrose formalism

 where $[\varphi,\varphi]$ denotes the Nijenhuis torsion tensor of $\varphi$.
 In dimension three, this condition simplifies significantly, and it has been shown that

 is a necessary and sufficient condition for the structure to be normal \cite{Olszak}.

 \begin{screen} \begin{prop} Let $(M, \varphi, \xi, \eta, g)$ be a three-dimensional almost contact metric manifold.
-The almost contact metric structure is normal if and only if the Reeb vector field $\xi$ generates a shear-free geodesic congruence. \end{prop} \end{screen} \begin{proof} Since the necessary and sufficient condition for a three-dimensional ACM structure to be normal is $\nabla_{\varphi(X)}\xi=\varphi\nabla_X\xi$ and since $\varphi(\partial)=i\partial$, the normality condition is equivalent to the following:
+The almost contact metric structure is normal if and only if the characteristic vector field $\xi$ generates a shear-free geodesic congruence. \end{prop} \end{screen} \begin{proof} Let $U$ be a neighborhood and $\{\xi,\partial,\bar{\partial}\}$ be a local adapted complex frame on $U$.
+Since the necessary and sufficient condition for a three-dimensional ACM structure to be normal is $\nabla_{\varphi(X)}\xi=\varphi\nabla_X\xi$ and since $\varphi(\partial)=i\partial$, the normality condition is equivalent to the following:

 Thus, from the first condition we obtain $\kappa=0$, and from the second condition we obtain